free things to do in New York City

 City Walk | All-in-One Downtown Tour

-This tour utilizes your feet and the New York City Subway* to transport you from Lower Manhattan, the birthplace of New York, through Wall St and the Financial District, Greenwich Village, SoHo, Chinatown and Midtown Manhattan.
+This tour utilizes your feet and the New York City Subway* to transport you from Lower Manhattan, the more birthplace of New York, through Wall St and the Financial District, Greenwich Village, SoHo, Chinatown and Midtown Manhattan.
 There will be ample opportunities for memorable pictures.
 You'll get the chance to savor NY's best pizza and cannoli and other treats, learn how to play NY handball, maybe bargain with a shopkeeper in Chinatown, observe a game of street chess in Greenwich Village, people watch and window shop in SoHo, and kick back on the Highline Park.
-Along the way, you'll master the subway and learn about New York's Finest!
+Along the way, you'll master the subway and learn about New York's Finest! less

 New York City, NY; NYC